Human trafficking in Finland

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017 and 2023.

+In 2023, the Organised Crime Index gave Finland 3.5 out of 10 for human trafficking.
+It noted an increase in numbers of victims and the prevalence of gangs from Europe and Vietnam in this crime.

+The 2024 GRETA report noted that the annual number of identified trafficking victims had gone up from 229 to 367 in three years, with a low number of prosecutions.

 Human trafficking

 Human trafficking is the trade of humans that can occur internationally or within a nation, often with a goal of forced marriage, sexual slavery, forced labor, commercial sexual exploitation or the removal of organs.
 Newest forms of human trafficking include ova and surrogacy trade.
 Persons that are victims of human trafficking are usually recruited or taken by the means of the threat or use of force, or by fraud, kidnapping, deception, abuse of power or a vulnerable position with the aim of exploitation.
 Some of the biggest reasons for human trafficking are poverty, the global level of gender inequality and the feminization of poverty as well as different kinds of conflicts, cataclysms, religious and ethnic persecutions, violence and discrimination (of especially women).

 Prevalence

 Identifying a person as a victim of trafficking is one of the most difficult tasks when measuring human trafficking.
 According to Eurostat's 'Trafficking in human beings': "In accordance with Directive 2011/36/EU, the term "identified victim" refers to persons who have been formally identified by the relevant authorities as a victim of trafficking in human beings.
 The term "presumed victim" on the other hand is used for trafficking victims who have met the criteria of the EU Directive but have not been formally identified by the relevant formal authorities as a trafficking victim or who have declined to be formally or legally identified as a trafficking victim."